 - To store Data AWS DynamoDB

 - Amazon Kinesis

-AWS Devops is a powerful tool that can help you design and manage your applications.
-In this live project, you will learn how to use AWS Devops skills.
-You will also learn how to use various features of AWS Devops, such as code commit and code deploy.
+AWS DevOps is a powerful tool that can help you design and manage your applications.
+In this live project, you will learn how to use AWS DevOps skills.
+You will also learn how to use various features of AWS DevOps, such as code commit and code deployment.

 The DevOps role isn’t fully executed if you are not versed in the Continuous Integration, Continuous Delivery pipeline.
 We help you create your own Continuous Integration, Continuous Delivery pipeline with the help of AWS developer tools to push the code to dev, test, and production environments.